Dutch (1991 film): Critical

 Dutch received poor reviews from critics.
 It holds a 17% approval rating on Rotten Tomatoes from 23 reviews, with an average rating of 3.7/10.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
 Critic Roger Ebert, in his one-and-a-half star review of the film, thought that Dutchs screenwriter Hughes was following his own formula, repeating some of his other films, such as Planes, Trains and Automobiles (1987), and cited O'Neill's character as behaving "in defiance of common sense."

+Ed O'Neill himself would notably mock the movie as his Married... with Children character Al Bundy, in the show's season 6 episode "England Show" the following year; when complaining about having to take off his shoes briefly in the airport, he jokes "Oh, please- they show us the movie Dutch, and they tell me I STINK?!".

 Box office

 The film opened at #10 at the box office and grossed $1,867,201.
 The film would end with a domestic gross of $4,603,929.
 It was a box-office bomb, grossing less than $5 million domestically against its $17 million budget.